yeyopepe/EasyML/README.md

 ```
 var configuration = new EasyML.Configuration<OperationSummary>("TotalSeconds");
 ```
-You can also tune some other things (like the max time you allow your system to train).
+You can also tune some other things (like the max time you allow your system to be trained).
 If you do not specify any value the system use the default ones.

 After that you can get a instance of your system:
 ```